-INDIAN INSTITUTE OF TECHNOLOGY KHARAGPUR

-NPTEL

-National Programme

-on

-Technology Enhanced Learning

-Probability Methods in Civil Engineering

-Prof. Rajib Maity

-Department of Civil Engineering IIT Kharagpur
+Probability Methods in Civil Engineering Prof. Dr. Rajib Maity Department of Civil Engineering Indian Institute of Technology, Kharagpur

-Lecture - 04

-Topic

-Axioms of Probability
+Module No.# 01 Random Events Lecture No. # 04 Axioms of Probability

 Hello there and welcome to the course Probability methods in Civil Engineering.
 In today's class we are going through this module 2, which is Random Events and today is the third lecture in which we will cover the part called Axioms of Probability.

 So, these axioms basically are the fundamentals to the Probability theory and anything, any conclusion that we generally draw in the Theory of Probability, these are generally, directly or indirectly, somehow it is based on these axioms of probability.
-So, to know the Theory of Probability this one understanding these axioms are very important.
+So, to know the Theory of Probability, the, to understanding these axioms is very important.

-So, why is it important that we should first know the probability of an event A in the previous classes we have covered these concepts of event and sample space?
-So, here for to when we are going to assign probability to some event, we generally follow certain norms.
-So, here probability of an event A which is denoted as A is assigned in such a way that it satisfies certain conditions.
+So, why is it important that we should first know the probability of an event A?
+In the previous classes, we have covered these concepts of event and sample space.
+So, here for, to, when we are going to assign probability to some event, we generally follow certain norms.

+So, here probability of an event A, which is denoted as P(A) is assigned in such a way that it satisfies certain conditions.
 These conditions are known as axioms of probability.
 There are three such axioms that will go one after another.

-In the development of this probability, as we just discussed is that in the development of this probability theory all conclusions are directly or indirectly based on these axioms.
+In the development of this probability, as we just discussed, is that, in the development of this probability theory all conclusions are directly or indirectly based on these, these axioms.

-So, the first axiom says that, for any event A, which belongs to the sample space S as shown in this figure which is which should lie between the numbers real numbers 0 to 1.
-So, it should be ≥ 0 and it should be ≤ 1 .
-So, this axiom states that, the probability are real numbers on the interval from 0 to 1.
-Obviously here one point should be should automatically be known, that if a particular event that have no point if the event is a null set, then obviously the probability of that event equals to 1.
+So, the first axiom says that, for any event A, which belongs to the sample space S, as shown in this figure, which is, which should lie between the numbers, real numbers 0 to 1.

+So, it should be greater than or equal to 0 and it should be less than or equal to 1.

+So, this axiom states that, the probability are real numbers in the interval from 0 to 1.

-On the other hand if the event consists of the full set which is nothing but the axiom two and here we will go for this.
+Obviously, here one point should be, should automatically be known, that if a particular event that have no, no point, if the event is a null set, then obviously the probability of that event equals to 1.
+On the other hand, if the event consists of the full set, which is nothing, but the axiom two and here we will go for this.

-Axiom two is that the probability of the full sample space or the certain event which is denoted as S in the sample space the probability of S equals to 1.So if it if the event consists of all the sample space that means any one of this event if this event is a certain event.
-So, that is why the total probability which is probability of the full sample space which is equals to 1.
-This axiom states that the sample space as a whole is assigned sorry for the spelling mistake this will be axiom this axiom states that sample space as a whole is assigned to a probability 1.
-Since S contains all the possible outcomes the S is a certain event.
+Axiom two is that, the probability of the full sample space or the certain event, which is denoted as S in the sample space, the probability of S equals to 1.

+So, if it, if the event consists of all the sample space, that means any one of this event, if this event is a, is a certain event.
+So, that is why the total probability, which is probability of the full sample space, which is equals to 1.

+This axiom states that, the sample space as a whole is assigned, sorry for the spelling mistake, this will be axiom, this axiom states that, sample space as a whole is assigned to a probability 1 since S contains all the possible outcomes, the S is a certain event.

 So, this is the second axiom of this, of the probabilities.